 Junkyard.
 A place of business, establishment or place of storage maintained for keeping, storing, or piling, whether temporarily, regularly or continually, or a place maintained for buying and/selling at retail and/or wholesale, used, or second-hand material of any kind, including but not limited to, motor vehicles, machinery and/or parts thereof, cloths, rugs, clothing, paper rubbish, bottles, rubber, iron, or other metal or articles, concrete, bituminous, construction debris, which from their worn condition, render them practically useless for the purpose for which they were made.
 This shall include a lot or yard for the purpose of keeping abandoned inoperable or partially dismantled motor vehicles or the remains thereof for the purpose of dismantling, sale of parts therefrom, sale of scrap, storage or abandonment.
 Any uncovered storage of any motor vehicles or other used material on any lot in any district shall constitute a junkyard under this Ordinance.

+Kennel.
+Any structure or premises in which four (4) or more pets are kept for sale, breeding, profit or similar uses.

 Limited Industry.
 For the purpose of the SCO, limited industrial uses shall be defined as follows: office, warehousing, small scale limited product processing, and assembly.
 Limited industry shall be characterized as a low impact water user and not generating external noise, odors, glare, pollution, or increased traffic that would present safety or nuisance issues for adjoining properties or Township residents.